zaiisao/Documentation/en/Real-time-Messaging/rtm_token.md

 title: Set up Authentication
 description:
 platform: All Platforms
-updatedAt: Sun Jun 28 2020 05:46:49 GMT+0800 (CST)
+updatedAt: Thu Jul 02 2020 06:03:57 GMT+0800 (CST)
 ---
 # Set up Authentication
 ## Introduction

-The Agora RTM SDK provides different security keys for authentication:
+The Agora RTM SDK provides two authentication methods:

 - App ID
 - RTM token

-The following figure shows the environment where the security keys are used:
+The following figure shows scenarios for using security keys:

 ![](https://web-cdn.agora.io/docs-files/1555490456944)

-Where:

--   An App ID is easily obtained and is used in environments with low-security requirements, such as in a testing environment.

--   An RTM token adds security and is used in environments with high-security requirements, such as in a production environment.

--   An App Certificate is enabled for the sole purpose of generating an RTM token and cannot be used alone.
-Once an App Certificate is enabled, you can only use the RTM token for authentication.

 <a name = "Get-an-App-ID"></a>

-## Get and Use an App ID
+## Use an App ID for authentication

-Each Agora account can create multiple projects, and each project has a unique App ID.
-Anyone with your App ID can use it on any Agora SDK.
-Hence, please keep your App IDs safe.
+After signing up for a developer account in [Agora Console](https://console.agora.io/?_ga=2.18229183.782459552.1593311578-73063204.1585890674), you can create multiple projects.
+Each project has an App ID, which is the unique identity of the project.
+If others steal your App ID, they can use it in their own projects.
+Therefore, using an App ID for authentication is less secure.
+Agora recommends using an App ID for authentication only in a test environment, or if your project has low security requirements.

 1. Sign up for a new account at [https://sso.agora.io/en/login](https://sso.agora.io/en/login).
-2. Click the **Create** button on the **Overview** page in Console.
+2. Click **Create** on the **Overview** page in Console.
-3. Fill in the **Project Name** and click **Submit**.
+3. Enter the project name in **Project Name** and click **Submit**.
 4. Find the App ID under the created project.

-You may need an App ID in the following situations:

--   Setting the `appId` parameter as the App ID when initializing the client.
+You must set the `appId` parameter as the App ID when initializing the client.
--   You are required to use an RTM token when calling the `login` method to log in the Agora RTM system, but under low-security requirements, you can pass your App ID as `token`.

-## Get and Use an RTM Token
+## Use an RTM token for authentication

-You need an RTM token to log in the Agora RTM system.
-Take the following steps to get and use an RTM token.
+Complete the following steps to get and use an RTM token.

 ### Step 1: Get an App ID